-In the “About” section, include a brief description about who you are and your interests.
-This is like a bio of your Twitter or Facebook and should be short, but provide a good description of your business and how you solve you potential client’s issues.
+In the “About” section, include a brief description of who you are and your interests.
+This is like a bio of your Twitter or Facebook and should be short, but provide a good description of your business and how you solve your potential client’s issues.

 5. Use Keywords for Search Results

 One of the biggest reasons we believe so much in Pinterest for businesses is that it is one of the only social media sites that is used as a search engine.
 Hashtags are not used on Pinterest like they are on other social media platforms like Twitter or Instagram.
 When you are writing your Pin descriptions, make sure you are using keywords most people would use to find your content.
 For example, if you want to be found under the keyword “travel”, you would obviously use the word “travel” in your description.